pkro/javascript_and_dom_notes/README.md

 # javascript_and_dom_notes

-Just some notes of stuff I forgot, never knew or never fully understood about javascript.
+Just some notes of stuff I forgot, never knew, are important to be reminded of or never fully understood about javascript.

 Notable source: https://javascript.info/

-## this and that
+## Basics

-### Clearing arrays

-`someArray.length = 0` as opposed to `someArray = []` is a good practice when you want to clear an array but maintain its reference across the application.
-It is also beneficial in terms of performance and memory efficiency.

-### pushing multiple values to an array

-- `someArray.push()` accepts multiple values and thus can also be used with the spread operator (`someArray.push(...someOtherArray)`)

 ### use strict